 Alas, India’s biggest IPO thus far has not made any money for the hopeful investors yet since its listing.

 Nykaa’s IPO was one of the most celebrated IPOs in the Indian stock market.
 With an issue price of Rs.
 1,125 per share, it was listed on the stock market at a 77% premium at Rs 2,001 per share.
 However, within 3 months of its listing, the company’s scrip has come down to Rs.
-1,422 per share (as of 15 March, 2022), with insiders selling stocks worth and general sentiment in the market being down.
+1,422 per share (as of 15 March, 2022), with insiders selling stocks worth $19 million and general sentiment in the market being down.

 PB Fintech’s IPO journey started with its stock listing at a 17% premium at Rs.
 1,150 per share as against its issue price of Rs.
 980 per share.
 However, the three-month period from its listing has seen the stock price tumble.
 It trades at Rs.
 788 per share as on 15 March 2022.